fourks/psx_tapper/README.md

 This reimplementation is completely from scratch concerning code, while original graphical assets have been ripped off thanks to M.A.M.E. (`F4` key in game).

-A sprite sheet is an image where any in-game asset ([sprites](https://en.wikipedia.org/wiki/Sprite_(computer_graphics)) is stored at precise coordinates.
-You can find the first two original sprite sheets [here](https://octodex.github.com/blob/master/pics/tapper) (files `sheet0.bmp` and `sprite1.bmp`).
+A sprite sheet is an image where any in-game asset is stored at precise coordinates.
+You can find the first two original sprite sheets [here](https://octodex.github.com/blob/master/pics/screengrabs) (files `sheet0.bmp` and `sprite1.bmp`).

 See [Workflow for graphics](#workflow-for-graphics) for some tips about graphics.

-There's no sound or music in this clone at this time (see [TODO](https://github.com/apiraino/psx_tapper/blob/master/TODO.txt) since I've haven't tackled yet the API.
+There's no sound or music in this clone at this time (see [TODO](https://github.com/apiraino/psx_tapper/blob/master/TODO.txt), I've haven't tackled yet the API.

 ### Documentation
 At that time there was no StackOverflow :-) and developers relied on heavy tomes sent by Sony along the hardware devkit.
 The two books that you will need are: